Skip to content

 the instance of MP2 layer.
 It identifies the number of sensors connected using MP2-PCIe layer.
 Base

-on that allocates the DRAM address for each and every sensor and passes it to MP2-PCIe driver.
-On
+on that allocates the DRAM address for each and every sensor and pass

 structure.
 HID Feature report structure is optional.
 The report descriptor structure varies from